versia-pub/docs/docs/objects/dislike.md

 # Dislike

-A `Dislike` action is an action that represents a user disliking an object.
-It is one of the most common type of action.
+The Dislike action signifies a user's negative sentiment towards an object.
+It is a frequently used action in the Lysand protocol.

-A `Dislike` object **MUST** have an `object` field that contains the URI of the object that the user is disliking.
-The object **MUST** be a `Publication` object.

 Example:
 ```json5